 A lot was left out of the picture, no matter how vividly it was being painted by the brush of sound on the canvas of the mind.
 Radio.
 No other mass medium could create pictures at once so generic and genuine, as invested as they were with the desires and experiences of those tuning in.
 And yet, in its soundscapes of the nation, in its portraits of the multitude, US broadcasters too often brushed aside or airbrushed what they dared not echo or evoke; too often they resorted to caricature and counterfeit, unless they altogether erased the experiences and memory of millions of citizens on whom broadcasters turned a deaf ear.

 On this day, 15 January, in 1950—when Martin Luther King, Jr. celebrated his twenty-first birthday—Destination Freedom presented “Birth of a League,” a dramatization of the exodus of some two million African-Americans from the South to the urban centers of the North—the “greatest internal migration in American history”—as it accelerated in the years just prior to the first World War.
 As “The Birth of a League” recounts, this led to the formation of the “Urban League” movement.
-You might say it was the real story behind Amos ‘n’ Andy, the two boys from Georgia who made their way up to Chicago in the late-1920s.
+You might say it was the real story behind Amos ‘n’ Andy, the white fiction of two black boys from Georgia who made their way up to Chicago in the late-1920s.

 Appended to Richard Durham’s episodic and chronologically somewhat muddled play was an interview with Sidney Williams, the executive secretary of the League’s Chicago branch, with whose co-operation Destination Freedom was presented by station WMAQ, Chicago—the same station that had introduced America to Amos ‘n’ Andy back in 1928.